CFPB Targeting SoCal Agents & MLOs for Respa OffensesSurvey Highlights

 “But most of those views are based on older values.”

-The Apartment List survey reveals that the number of high-earners who rent instead of own is surging, and seniors are increasingly more likely to rent their homes each year.
+The Apartment List survey reveals that the number of high-earners who rent instead of own is surging, and seniors are increasingly more likely to rent their homes yearly.